 To accommodate different conference schedules, we will have two deadlines for applications for travel in 2014 (Round A for January 1 through June 30/ Round B for July 1 through Dec 31).

-Proposals for Round A can be submitted starting from September 26th 2013 with funding decisions made by mid to late November 2013.
+Proposals for Round B can be submitted starting from April 11, 2014 with funding decisions made by late June 2014.

 Each postdoc may only submit one proposal per calendar year.